Justin Long: Personal life

+In January 2022, it was reported that Long was dating actress Kate Bosworth.
+In April 2023, the couple announced their engagement.
+During an episode of his Life is Short podcast in May 2023, Long referred to Bosworth as his "now-wife."
+On July 18, 2025, Long and Bosworth welcomed their first child, a daughter.

+Political views

-Long is a political liberal.
+Long is a Democrat.
 He supported Barack Obama during the 2012 U.S. presidential election and was an outspoken critic of the Republican nominee Mitt Romney, describing him as a "modern-day Gordon Gekko".
 Long endorsed Senator Bernie Sanders for President in the 2016 U.S. presidential election.
 He endorsed Sanders again in the 2020 Democratic primary, has been seen at Sanders rallies, and has appeared on the campaign trail as a surrogate.

-As of January 2022, Long is in a relationship with actress Kate Bosworth.